Tuscany » What to Do » Shopping »

 The Barberino Designer Outlet is very close to the A1 Barberino di Mugello highway exit, you'll see signs as soon as you exit.
 There are over 100 shops of the best brands selling almost everything from clothing to cosmetics, from electrical appliances to chocolate and shoes.
 The most famous brands are Prada, D&G, Lacoste, Furla, Polo Ralph Laurent, Belstaff and Calvin Klein.
 Then there is also Puma, Adidas, Pinko, Guess, Coccinelle, Pupa, Malboro Classics Docksteps, Lagostina and Bormioli to name just a few more others.
 There are shops for all tastes so it is likely if you to go this outlet, you won't leave with empty hands!

 Getting there: Aside from driving there, you can also take a daily shuttle from Florence run by the outlets.
-The shuttle (cost 12 euros) leaves twice a day, at 10 and 14.30, from the Fortezza da Basso making a stop 5 minutes later at the SMN train station.
-The bus returns to Florence at 14.10 and 18.40 so it gives you anywhere from 3 to 7 hours of shopping.
-SITA also runs buses to the shuttles, you should check directly at the SITA bus station in Piazza SMN (Via Santa Caterina da Siena 17) once you're in Florence for the most current timetable.
+The shuttle (cost 15 euros) leaves twice a day, at 10 and 14.30, from the Piazza Stazione SMN right in front of the BATA shoe store.
+The bus returns to Florence at 13.30 and 18.00 so it gives you anywhere from 3 to 7 hours of shopping.
+SITA also runs buses to the outlets, you should check directly at the SITA bus station in Piazza SMN (Via Santa Caterina da Siena, 17) once you're in Florence for the most current time schedules.

 Valdichiana Outlet Village